In general, a battle in pretty much any RPG where your level is WAY over or under the opponent's is like this.

 Not to mention those two only survived because they didn't directly attack Lucien.
 They just stood behind and fought some of his troops.

-Lucien of all people comes on the receiving end in Rituals of the Mahjarrat when the Dragonkin enter the scene.
+Lucien of all people comes on the receiving end in Ritual of the Mahjarrat when the Dragonkin enter the scene.

-All player characters in RuneScape have the potential to do this, they basically have unlimited potential and can end up over a hundred times stronger than the average citizen.
+All player characters have the potential to do this, they basically have unlimited potential and can end up over a hundred times stronger than the average citizen.

 Dragon claws can do this to players and npcs alike, hitting 4 times, quickly, and quite hard.

-In fact, if you defeat Sephiroth, you will likely be pummeled to within an inch of your life.
-Take note of that, because in the following cutscene Sephiroth is casually brushing off his shoulder pauldron, not even tired.
+In fact, even if you defeat Sephiroth, you will likely be pummeled to within an inch of your life in the process.
+Take note of that, because in the following cutscene in KHII, Sephiroth is casually brushing off his shoulder pauldron, not even tired.

 Also, Sephiroth curb stomps Cloud for the majority of their battle in Advent Children, even while not taking the battle that seriously.